OpenCyphal/yakut/README.md

 yakut compile ~/custom_data_types/sirius_cyber_corp
 ```

-Some commands require the standard namespace to be available,
+Most of the commands require the standard namespace to be available,
 so let's compile it too, along with the regulated namespace:

 ```bash